Quantum Mechanics in Terms of Realism

-We shall show here that no faster-than-light warning system can be built with devices that obey the formulas of quantum mechanics.$^{(283-287)}$ The proof uses the fact that in quantum mechanics the apparatuses are represented by operators.
+We shall show here that not only Stern-Gerlach-type devices (as in Sec.~4.2), but any devices that obey the formulas of quantum mechanics are incapable of building faster-than-light warning systems \cite{Ebe} - \cite{Jor83}.
+The proof uses the fact that in quantum mechanics the apparatuses are represented by operators.
 Different apparatuses mean different operators, and different operators in general mean different systems of eigenfunctions, and these can be transformed into one another.
 The normalized quantum-mechanical wave function for a system of two similar particles can be written in the form

-which is formula (47) from Sec.~5.1 with a properly symmetrized function.
-The $u_{k}(x)$ form a complete set of orthonormal eigenfunctions of some operator representing the apparatus of experimenter B. $C$ is a real overall normali zation constant, which need not be equal to $1/\sqrt 2$ because the functions $\zeta _{k}(x)$, which describe the particle at A, are not presupposed to be orthonormal.
+which is formula (4.1) from Sec.~4.1 with a properly symmetrized function.
+The $u_{k}(x)$ form a complete set of orthonormal eigenfunctions of some operator representing the apparatus of experimenter B. $C$ is a real overall normalization constant, which need not be equal to $1/\sqrt 2$ because the functions $\zeta _{k}(x)$, which describe the particle at A, are not presupposed to be orthonormal.
 With the expansion

 where the $w_{l}(x)$ form a complete set of orthonormal eigenfunctions of some operator representing the apparatus of experimenter A, (D1) can be written as

 We first calculate the probability $P_{1}(u_{n},w_{m})$ of a transition where the state (D3) changes into either the state $w_{m}(1)u_{n}(2)$ or the state $w_{m}(2)u_{n}(1)$ with equal probability.
 This is the probability that in B's apparatus there will be a particle (``whichever of the two it is'') with state $u_{n}$ and in A's apparatus a particle with state $w_{m}$.
 It is [see the remark on (C2) in Appendix C]